dogaegeozden/dogaegeozden/README.md

 # Hi there, I'm [Doga Ege Ozden][website] 👋

-## I'm an Alumni, Marketer, Developer and a World Citizen!!
+## I'm an Developer, Marketer and a World Citizen!!
+Cowards never win!

+### Check out my mobile applications [developerprofile]

 - 🌱 I’m currently learning software development
 - 👯 I’m looking to collaborate with other developers and content creators